 The Mega Drive version was developed by Probe Entertainment.
 Differences from the Arcade version include a limited color pallette, reduced voice samples, and original game music.
 Gameplay speed is slightly increased.
 In the place of Goro's Lair is a slightly modified portal stage, which replaces the reds and oranges with blue.
 The game endings have also been reduced to text which scrolls across the screen as the winning player poses in Shao Kahns Arena.
 There are some easter eggs that are exclusive to this version such as the Oooh Nasty debug option which replaces the Dan Forden Toasty image with a kids drawing and gives Raiden a "Fergality" special move.

-It also boasted many enhanced sound effects that sounded very similar to the arcade version and added numerous sound effects missing in its Genesis counterpart, namely Shao Kahn's announcing of the rounds and various screaming noises.
-Due to the game's tight schedule, however, it retained the Genesis version's soundtrack.
+The 32X version enhances the sound effects to bring them more in-line with the arcade version, and adds many voice clips that were missing in its Mega Drive counterpart, namely Shao Kahn's announcing of the rounds and various screaming noises.
+Due to the game's tight release schedule, however, it retains the Mega Drive version's soundtrack.

 The port received many lukewarm reviews due to its inferior soundtrack, but is preferred by some over the SNES version for it's tight controls.